gmcastil/glibc-tutorial/src/virtual/README.md

 relatively easy, it became readily apparent that a similar use doesn't scale as easily in C.  Start learning to use the debugger sooner rather than later and don't avoid learning to set, save, and load breakpoints or watchpoints.
-The debuger has a large set of features and should not be considered as an afterthought.
+The debugger has a large set of features and should not be considered as an afterthought.
 - C library versions matter and the library is constantly changing.
 To find out which version is on your system, at least for GNU systems, you can check the